Gadget of the Week

 The headphones are a pleasure, but the price is not.
 The premium positioning extends from the materials to the cost of the device, which does not compare well with other high-end models from established brands.

 The battery life does not stand out in a market where brands compete, to some extent, on their extended playback times.
-The Ace headphones provide up to 20 hours of playback with ANC enabled, which is great for daily use but inadequate when travelling long distances, either on road trips or long-haul flights with multiple connections.
+The Ace headphones promise up to 30 hours of playback with ANC or Aware mode enabled.
+Our experience was closer to 20 hours, which is great for daily use but inadequate when travelling long distances, either on road trips or long-haul flights with multiple connections.

 What does it cost?